ionous/tapestry/support/rift/rift.md

 - "inline and trailing" # a single inline comment
   # can be extended with normal
-  # trailing comments.
+  # trailing comments ( no nesting. )

 - # comments for nil values
-  # are treated as "padding"
+  # are handled as "entry" comments

+- # comments describing this collection entry
-- # padding lives between a dash ( or signature ) and its value.
+    # start immediately after the dash ( or signature )
+		# they allow nesting to continue the comment.
-  "padding example"
+  "entry example"

-# for entries with a sub collections:
+# entries with a sub collections:

-- # exactly two lines of padding yield one comment for the entry,
+- # without nesting, the first *line* describes the entry
-  # and one comment for the first element of the sub collection.
+  # and anything else acts as a "header" for the the first element
+  # of the sub-collection.
   sub:collection:with: "one element"

+-
+	# this is on the second line, so it describes the element.
+	sub:collection:with: "one element"

+- # for consistency, the entry
+  	# can use nesting here.
+  # and, the header can also
+  	# use nesting here.
+  sub:collection:with: "one element"

-- # nesting allows comments which describe the entry
+-   # for consistency, the entry
-    # to continue on a second line.
+	  	# can use nesting here.
-  # comments which describe the first element
+	  # and, the header can also
-  # follow after with nesting ( or not. )
+	  	# use nesting here.
-  - "first element"
+	  sub:collection:with: "one element"

-- # HOWEVER padding followed by a value
-  # CANNOT have more than two lines
-  # LEFT ALIGNED because attribution is ambiguous
-  - "this will not work"

   # closing comments are valid.
   # they act as header comments for nothing.